andreyomatveev/partitions-negative-parts-vertex-decompositions/README.md

 # Partitions of the Negative Parts of Vertices of Hypercube Graphs, and Vertex Decompositions w.r.t.
-Distinguished Symmetric Cycles of the Graphs #
+Distinguished Symmetric Cycles #

 A Haskell nodule exporting five functions that implement enumeration mechanisms described in Theorem 6.4 from the